cheng-tan/vowpalwabbit.github.io/_guides/getting_started.md

 using no cache
 ```

-A cache file speeds up training when you run many experiments (with different options) on the same data-set—even if each experiment is only a single pass.
+A cache file contains your dataset in a faster to handle format.
+It can speed up training if you use multiple passes or you run multiple experiments on the same dataset (even with different options).

-The default cache file name is the data-set file name with `.cache` appended.
+The default cache file name is the dataset file name with `.cache` appended.
 For example, `house_dataset.cache`.

 **Use** `--cache_file housing.cache` to override the default cache file name.

 The first time you use `-c` you create a cache file.
 If the cache already exists and it is newer than the data-set, that is the default cache.
+If you want to experiment with the same dataset over and over, it is highly recommended to pass `-c` every time you train.

 **Use** `-c` for multiple passes `--passes`, so VW caches the data in a faster format (passes > 1 should be much faster).

->**Note:** If you want to experiment with the same data-set over and over, it is highly recommended to pass `-c` every time you train.

 ### Data sources